 Operating revenues include tuition and fees net of scholarship discounts and allowances, grants and contracts, sales and services, auxiliary operations, and other.
-Operating revenues decreased by \$.3 million in FY2013 as compared to FY 2012.
-Tuition and fee revenues increased by \$.3 million as compared to FY 2012 as a result of rate increases and enrollment growth.
-Auxiliary revenue decreased by \$0.5 million in FY 2013 due to the outsourcing and elimination of services, and a decline in production and underwriting revenues of KRSC-TV.
+Operating revenues increased by \$0.2 million in fiscal year 2014 as compared to fiscal year 2013.
+The combination of student tuition and fee rate increases and enrollment decline resulted in no net change in tuition and fee revenues as compared to fiscal year 2013.
+Auxiliary revenue increased by \$0.2 million in fiscal year 2014 due to an increase in production and underwriting revenues of KRSU-TV, and increased revenues from the Bartlesville Campus operations and student program revenues.